tso-ansible/main-tso-playbook/README.md

 # main-tso-playbook

-This multiple plabook role for creating user, deleting user, installing software, deleting software, etc.
+This is multiple plabook roles for creating user, deleting user, installing software, deleting software, list software, etc.

 Created by Venerari and Lazaroall.